 After three solid days of video games and Sponge Bob Squarepants it’s time to regain some brains cells and get the creative juices flowing.
 Head on over to St. Matthew’s Cathedral this Saturday morning from 10 to noon for a dose of artistic stimulation at their Open Art Studio for Young Artists program.
 Amy Hofland, the Executive Director of the Crow Collection of Asian Arts will lead kiddos ages 5 to 12 in a creative and engaging project.
 They’ll be able to explore the creative process using a diverse range of media and techniques.

 True, Mother Nature has been in a bit of a grumpy mood lately.
-But you can see a sweeter side of her at Peanuts… Naturally, a light-hearted look at nature as seen though the eyes of the characters of the Peanuts comic strip.
+But you can see a sweeter side of her at Peanuts… Naturally, a light-hearted look at nature as seen through the eyes of the characters of the Peanuts comic strip.
 At this exhibit, you’ll get a Peanuts-perspective of the universe, “web of nature,” trees, birds, the elements (snow, wind, rain and clouds), gardening and Charlie Brown’s escapades through comic strips, videos, objects and interactive stations.
 You can see this fun exhibit at the Grapevine Convention & Visitors Bureau Headquarters & Museum Complex through April 22.

 Stay warm!
 Come August you’ll be wondering why you ever complained about weather like this.